adam23483/thechampions/README.md

 # TheChampions Project
+#### Note:
-Note: This project is free-flowing and my end goals might change over time.
+- This project is free-flowing and my end goals might change over time.
+- Working on this between school and work so updates will be infrequent

 ## Overview